mattcone/markdown-guide/about.md

 ## Purpose

-The *Markdown Guide* is a comprehensive Markdown reference designed for novice and intermediate users.
+The *Markdown Guide* is a comprehensive Markdown reference designed for both novices and experts.
 It was born out of frustration with existing Markdown references that are incomplete, inadequate, or both.

 ## Contributing